-A study led by Prof. ZHANG Nannan from the Xinjiang Institute of Ecology and Geography of the Chinese Academy of Sciences has introduced an innovative geological knowledge-constrained method for extracting entities and relationships from textual data.
+A new study led by Prof. LI Zhi from the Xinjiang Institute of Ecology and Geography of the Chinese Academy of Sciences has revealed a troubling global increase in snow droughts under different climate scenarios.

 86-10-68597521 (day)